Designing A New Kind of Holographic Lens with Transparent Holographic Components

 The road to market acceptance of smart glasses has been a bumpy one, but augmented reality smart glasses are evolving.
 Companies like North (formally Thalmic Labs) are delivering slick and stylish smart glasses that do amazing things.
-Called Focals by North, these smart glasses are virtually indistinguishable from regular eyeglasses but let users check text messages, emails, or call up directions from Alexa.
+Called Focals by North (recently acquired by Google), these smart glasses are virtually indistinguishable from regular eyeglasses but let users check text messages, emails, or call up directions.

 Putting the “Wear” in Wearables